 Is It Important?

 Firstly, as much as you would like to opt out, not all meetings can be declined.
-A lot of them are important, but there are generally plenty of meetings which don’t need your attendance.
+A lot of them are important, but you should identify the plethora of meetings that really don’t need your attendance.

 - Is the meeting set up with an organised structure that has a clear purpose and agenda?

 - Is the topic of conversation important and timely?

 - If progress is going to be made, are the right people going to be in the room?

 - Is there contextual information available to attendees in advance?

 Ways to Say No

-You realize that for whatever reason, you can’t or don’t want to attend the meeting proposed.
-Therefore, you’re going to have to be ruthless and say no to more meetings – especially the dull ones.
+If you want to make the grade as a true Productivity Ninja you are going to have to be ruthless and say no to more meetings – especially the dull ones.
 Saying No, as we know, isn’t the easiest thing to do, and it carries some risk, so here are some tips on how to politely decline your next meeting:

 2) Just say No, but Kindly

 3) Suggest a Different Option

 How do you decline a meeting invitation politely?
 Let us know in the comment box below or tweet us @thinkproductivecanada